TonicAI/condenser/README.md

 ```
 2. Install Postgres and/or MySQL database tools.
 For Postgres we need `pg_dump` and `psql` tools; they need to be on your `$PATH` or point to them with `$POSTGRES_PATH`.
 For MySQL we need `mysqldump` and `mysql`, they can be on your `$PATH` or point to them with `$MYSQL_PATH`.
 3. Download this repo.
 You can clone the repo or Download it as a zip.
 Scroll up, it's the green button that says "Clone or download".
-4. Setup your configuration.
-The provided `config.json` has the skeleton of what you need to provide: source and destination database connection details, as well as subsetting goals in `initial_targets`.
+4. Setup your configuration and save it in `config.json`.
+The provided `config.json.example` has the skeleton of what you need to provide: source and destination database connection details, as well as subsetting goals in `initial_targets`.
 Here's an example that will collect 10% of a table named `public.target_table`.
 ```
 "initial_targets": [
     {